-By the end of 2022, NDB had cumulatively approved USD 32.7 billion for 96 projects.
-Considering only projects included in the Bank's portfolio as at December 31, 2022, there were 74 projects with total financing amounting to USD 29.1 billion, a 19.1% increase from the previous year.
-The portfolio remained largely concentrated on sovereign and sovereign-guaranteed loans, which represented 86.1% of the portfolio's total financing as of end-2022.
-Meanwhile, the share of non-sovereign operations up to 13.9%.
-However, if the large-size COVID-19 emergency programme loans are excluded, the share of non-sovereign operations would stand at 19.1%.
+By the end of 20231, NDB had cumulatively approved USD 35.7 billion for 106 projects.
+The portfolio remained largely concentrated on sovereign and sovereign-guaranteed loans, which represented 86.9% of the portfolio's total financing as of end-2023.
+Meanwhile, the share of non-sovereign operations up to 13.1%.
+However, if the large-size COVID-19 emergency programme loans are excluded, the share of non-sovereign operations would stand at 17.5%.

-In 2022, NDB strived to maintain the geographic balance of its portfolio across founding members.
+In 2023, NDB strived to maintain the geographic balance of its portfolio across founding members.
 While the approval of COVID-19 emergency programme loans, to a certain extent, contributed to achieving the balance, the establishment and operationalisation of NDB's regional offices in South Africa in 2017, Brazil in 2019, Russia in 2020 and India in 2022 also played an important role in expanding the Bank's operations in these countries.
 As NDB continues to expand its membership and builds its project preparation and implementation capacity in new members, the Bank's portfolio is expected to further diversify across geographies.

 Providing local currency financing continued to be a key component of NDB's value proposition.
 Notably, over 64.5% of the loans to China in the Bank's portfolio were denominated in RMB.
 To satisfy the diverse needs of its clients, NDB also offered financing in other currencies, such as Euro and Swiss Franc.
-It is worth noting that the largest share (67.9%) of the Bank's total approvals was denominated in USD, followed by those in RMB (17.2%) and EUR (9.2%).
+It is worth noting that the largest share (67.2%) of the Bank's total approvals was denominated in USD, followed by those in RMB (16.1%) and EUR (8.7%).